tlourey/tlourey.github.io/_posts/2025-01-18-ms-sentinel-syslog-and-cef.md

 1. Metrics of the DCR - this one I found the best as you can see Logs coming in, log errors, transformation time.
 2. Workbooks on usage of the LAW - esp if its Sentinel enabled.
 3. Trying to mirror / watch / capture what the syslog server output.

+## Is this really a fix?

+Technically yes, but I understand what you mean.
+Your still sending a lot of data in the first place, then filtering it out.
+Depending on the scale, thats money somewhere.

+The goal was to also use this as a single (or HA) syslog server for all my needs instead of running multiples.

+In my situation I got there by setting the CEF Connection via AMA for Sentinel, in which you must choose a SYSLOG facility to bring in and a level.
+One of my input devices I could change the facility and one I couldn't.
+So I may be stuck with User/Log_User Facility.
+But we could get 'creative' with the RSyslog config file as mentioned above.
+Thats the next step to try.

 ## Summary